Dear visitor,

 I'm hoping to fully launch into acting next year when I have finished my bachelors degree in commerce.
 Also, living in Western Australia there is very little opportunity for work in terms of acting, therefore I have decided to go to L.A next year to study more acting and pursue a career there.

-Australia?
+What is it like acting in Australia?
 Can you give a sense of what it is like to be acting in that country?

 Acting in Western Australia is a very good starting point.
 It's great in terms of gaining experience.
 There is definitely more work available in the eastern state of Australia, however I find there is very little jobs available for Asians.